 Why is Vorticella of InterestScientists are not ashamed to learn from the lowly creature.
 The contraction and elongation of its stalk appears to depend on the binding and re-release of calcium ions by the protein spasmin.
-What makes this of special interest is no ATP (adenosine triphosphate) is necessary to achieve the task, though ordinarily, it plays a vital role in muscle function.

 High Tech Plumbing?Curiously, it has been suggested this calcium mediated extension and contraction might be useful in a flow regulation device.
 Such a controller would allow increased or decreased flow, based on the bodies of the creatures, extended or contracted.

 Their bodies are manipulated in the prototype through the addition or removal of calcium ions.
 This is achieved by means of an ion depleting agent (chelator).
 Yet, muscular extension and contraction via calcium ions is not the only interesting feature of vorticella.